serenamm/friendlyveg/_posts/2022-02-22-carrot-apple-beet-juice.md

 To add **even more immune boosting properties** to this juice, try adding in half a teaspoon of turmeric and black pepper!

-And really, why buy carrot apple beet juice when you can make it at home for **half the price**?
+And really, why buy carrot apple beet juice when you can make it at home for **less than half the price**?

-Note that this recipe requires either a blender or a juicer :)

-This [Hamilton Beach blender](https://amzn.to/3LQHLsV) is a good first blender if you're looking for one (affiliate link!).
+Note that this recipe requires either a blender or a juicer :) This [Hamilton Beach blender](https://amzn.to/3LQHLsV) is a good first blender if you're looking for one (affiliate link!).
+I often use a [Blendtec](https://www.amazon.com/Blendtec-Original-Professional-Grade-Pre-programmed-10-speeds/dp/B000GIGZXM/?&_encoding=UTF8&tag=friendlyvegbl-20&linkCode=ur2&linkId=6baf907d879fe4c3a4b5aaa17da728c0&camp=1789&creative=9325).

 <p align="center">
 <img src="/images/2022-02-22-carrot-apple-beet-juice/sideview.jpeg" width="500">